UK considers mandatory eye tests for older road users

 December 13, 2024

 The closure of five Brussels car tunnels by 2030, including two on Avenue Louise and two on the central ring road, would save 100 million euros in the long run and have no major impact on mobility.
-This is according to a cost-benefit analysis of Brussels tunnels commissioned by Brussels Mobility This content has been […]
+This is according to a cost-benefit analysis of Brussels tunnels commissioned by Brussels Mobility and reported by the […]

 EEA: ‘Air pollution still causes 239,000 deaths annually across Europe’